 Click on the desired country on the top of the map or select it from the menu.

-GPS has been available from Spain to Jerusalem since 2020 (over 7000 km / 4500 mi)!
+GPS route is available from Spain to Jerusalem (distance about 7.500 km / XNUMX mi)

 Route Jordan / Palestine / Israel (Holy Land): Ar-Ramtha - Jerash - Amman - Madaba - Mount Nebo / Mount Moses with an overwhelming view of the Jordan Valley, meditative and picturesque - down to the deepest part of the earth - Dead Sea - Baptism site Bethany - Allenby / King Hussein Bridge (Israel / Palestine border ) - Jericho - through the Wadi Qelt, past the St. George monastery, through the Judean desert to Al-Eizariya / Bethanien (Tomb of Lazarus) - Bethphage - Mount of Olives - Jerusalem.